lancegosu/RAG/README.md

 ## Overview

-This project is an exploration of Retrieval-Augmented Generation (RAG) techniques using Langchain and LlamaIndex frameworks.
+This project is an exploration of Retrieval Augmented Generation (RAG) techniques using Langchain and LlamaIndex frameworks.
 The primary objectives are:

 1. **Langchain Experimentation:**
    - Understand the functionalities of Langchain components such as document loaders, text splitters, embeddings, and vector stores.